4-3is4-me/Smart_Citizen_Alive/README.txt

 Open the unzipped Smart_Citizen_Alive folder, open the 'data' folder and open the 'cnfig.txt' file.

-On the first line of cnfig.txt add the OAuth code from your profile on smartcitizen.me.

-On the second line of cnfig.txt add the defaul kit ID you wish to use, again from smartcitizen.me.
+On the first line of cnfig.txt add the defaul kit ID you wish to use, again from smartcitizen.me, the number at the end of the URL for your kit.

 Save and close cnfig.txt